iwishiwasaneagle/janhendrikewers.uk/_posts/2022-01-07-how_to_make_your_blog_searchable.md

 ---
 layout: post
-title: How to make your blog searchable using Algolia
+title: How To Make Your Blog Searchable Using Algolia
 date: '2022-01-07'
 categories: post
 tags: